alex-neal/halfmoon/README.md

 The front-end development languages are HTML, CSS, and JavaScript.
 Additional front-end technologies include:

-* Bootstrap CSS framework v Font Awesome icons
+* Bootstrap CSS framework
+* Font Awesome icons
 * JQuery JavaScript library

 The back-end development language is JavaScript via the Node.js runtime environment.
 The framework used is Express, and the template engine is EJS.
 Several Node packages are used, including:
 * *Monk* – for MongoDB interface
-* *Bcrypt* – for salting and hashing passwords prior to database storage v Multer – for image file upload
+* *Bcrypt* – for salting and hashing passwords prior to database storage
+* *Multer* – for image file upload
 * *Session* – for maintaining user session data
 * *Method-Override* – to allow the delete and put HTTP request methods.
 * *DotEnv* - For setting environment variables